ZhengLyu-Data/Lvzheng-Wuhan-Realworld/01_ecommerce_behavior_pipeline/README.md

 ## Data Visualization

-Below are example screenshots of the final dashboards created in Power BI and Tableau.
+Below are the screenshots of the final dashboards created in Power BI and Tableau.

 Power BI Dashboard